namenai/Aux-Mod-Changelogs/Aux - 5-15-2019 - Aireium Update/README.md

     - #### Prototype Class N DC-15S
         - Literally 1000 rounds per minute
         - thats it
+- ### Vehicle Based Prototype
+    - #### Prototype Class N AV-19
+        - Simply put its an AV-7 with the vinilla arma 3 arty weapons and ammo.

 ---
 *What are frames* 🎞️
 ## Particle Effects